• Skip to primary navigation

 After decades of immigration from the former Soviet Union, the ballroom dance world in the United States was predominantly Slavic in origin.
 But in February 2022, everything changed, as Putin’s war in Ukraine divided dancers living in New York City.
 Complicated allegiances and an interwoven heritage have now put a tight-knit community on uncertain ground.

-Filed Under: Audio, Ukraine
+Filed Under: Audio, News, The World, Ukraine

 Primary Sidebar